 ProSelect 64-bit and OSX 32-bit Warning

 With a late update to OSX 10.13 (High Sierra) and now with OSX 10.14 (Mojave), Apple now provides a warning that some applications may not be "fully optimized" for OSX in the future.
-Since the current 2018r1 and prior releases of ProSelect are 32-bit applications, they will cause this warning to be displayed.
-Don't be alarmed!
+Since versions of ProSelect up to 2018r1 are all 32-bit applications, they will cause this warning to be displayed when first installed and run.

 When MacOS High Sierra (OSX 10.13) was announced at WWDC in June 2017, Apple said that it would be the last version of macOS to run 32-bit apps "without compromise".
 This does not mean that all your 32-bit applications will suddenly stop working if you choose to install Mac OSX Mojave (OSX 10.14) - we have many users running ProSelect 2018r1.11 on Majove and there have been no reported issues to date.

 However, future Apple OSX updates or releases may change this situation so the safest option, going forward, is to make sure that all of your important applications are 64-bit versions.

 ProSelect 2019r1 is here.

 ProSelect 2019r1 has now been released as full 64-bit application on Mac OSX - ready for the current and future OSX versions.

 This release can be downloaded from the main downloads page.
 It is a free upgrade for all users whose TimeExposure PLUS was current on December 1, 2018 and those on a ProSelect Lease.

 If your PLUS expired prior to December 1, 2018, then you can purchase an upgrade to this new version from the Upgrades page in our store.
 Make sure that you are logged into the website using the email address that your ProSelect license is registered under to qualify for your upgrade discount (if applicable).